max-kay/song/notes.md

 # TODO
-- think about pitchbend and lfo pitch interaction
-- think about dynamic effects including pitch bend
 - think about loudness and values in dB
 - better sustain decay
-- fixedpoint numbers for values 0 to 1
+- think about lifetimes of tracks

 # abilities for automation
 - easy reasignment of Effect